Crippling anxiety is not the solution.

 It feels best to see our children develop and demonstrate good judgement.
 Until they are at a place where we're comfortable, we keep them close and under our direct care.
-The Mama Bear PREPARED online course guides you through making personal decisions appropriate for your family on daily safe living.
+The Mama Bear PREPARED online courses and the Mama Bear Membership, guide you through making personal decisions appropriate for your family on daily safe living.

 Are there games or resources you share with your child to help them learn safe living?
 Please share!